-The alliance between the FAC and CC provides us the resources and opportunities to develop, implement and research new and adventurous approaches to teaching and learning in the arts.
+We want to be a resource for you as an educator and encourage onsite and off site learning about the arts.
+Our education team is always working to develop, implement and research new and adventurous approaches to teaching and learning.
 Below are some of those opportunities.
-We want to be a resource for you as an educator and encourage onsite and off site learning about the arts.
 If you have questions for us that are not answered here, please reach out to our education department at email@example.com.

 Teaching Critical Thinking through Art with the National Gallery of Art